 Now that you have cited this article, how do you go about writing a family story?

 First, transcribe your document to gather all the resources in the article.
-With newspaper articles, there are very few transcription skills needed and the process is fairly straightforward.
+With newspaper articles, very few transcription skills are needed, and the process is fairly straightforward.

 BRITON BARKLEY.